 Forecasted End Date = Start Date + (Today - Start Date)*100 / Progress

-It will also show on a timeline.
-All the allocations, which are linked to a project anticipated end date, start being linked to the latest of a project forecasted end date and a project anticipated end date, so that we can see if people can become overloaded due to a project delay.
+It will also show on a roadmap.
+All the allocations, which are linked to a project anticipated end date, start being linked to the latest of a project forecasted end date and a project anticipated end date so that we can see if people can become overloaded due to a project delay.

-The information about people overloads is also visible in the software, on a timeline View, where projects are selected as cards.
+The information about people overloads is also visible in the software, on the Roadmap View, where projects are selected as cards.
 Whenever you plan a project in time or if a project is delayed and it leads to people being overloaded, you’ll see the conflicting areas highlighted.